Providing Professional Services

 If going to a trade show to try to seek a job, do prepare.
 Wearing a T-Shirt specific to the organization may look classy.
 Dressing up professionally will probably look classier.

 Often, when employers recognize a need for an additional employee, they also look at how useful the employee is likely to be.
-See also the (following) section, about how to market one's self.
+See also the (upcoming) section, about how to market one's self.

 - [#showself]: Marketing one's self